 Feel the heartbeat of Alaska’s Indigenous People.
-Hear their stories.
-Explore their history and discover a cultural heritage still living and thriving today at the largest cultural institution in Alaska.
+Hear our stories.
+Explore our history and discover a cultural heritage still living and thriving today at the largest cultural institution in Alaska.

-The Alaska Native Heritage Center offers a unique experience for each visitor to learn and explore the traditional and contemporary ways of Alaska’s Indigenous cultures.
+The Alaska Native Heritage Center offers a unique experience for you to learn and explore the traditional and contemporary ways of Alaska’s Indigenous cultures.
 More than a museum, the Center is a place to engage and interact–to ask questions and discover.

 Our living cultures continue to flourish in a changing world, and although our world changes, our values and traditions remain.
-Your visit today will take you on a journey through 10,000 years of Alaska Native history and culture through art, dance and Native Games demonstrations, exhibits, traditional Native dwellings, movies and more.
+Your visit today will take you on a journey through 10,000 years of Alaska Native history and culture through art, dance, Native Games demonstrations, exhibits, traditional Native dwellings, films and more.

 There is always something new to discover at the Alaska Native Heritage Center!

 ANHC is temporarily closed to the public from February 2024 – May 2024 for renovations to ANHC’s facility.
 We are expected to reopen to the public on Mother’s Day, May 12, 2024.
 ANHC’s administrative offices remain open.